Ricardo-Luis/me-2-oer/README.md

 ## OER in this Repository

 The resources available in this repository include:
-- Exercises and Industrial Application Problems that range from theoretical consolidation to industrial application of electrical machines.\ 📁 exercises
+- [📁 exercises] $\quad$ Exercises and Industrial Application Problems that range from theoretical consolidation to industrial application of electrical machines;
-- Laboratory Assignment Outlines on experimental tests of EM. electrical machines.\ 📁 lab-outlines
+- [📁 lab-outlines]  $\quad$  Laboratory Assignment Outlines on experimental tests of EM. electrical machines.

 All materials are edited using **[Typst](https://typst.app/)** and provided as PDF output.
 These are currently provided in Portuguese, with future plans to become bilingual (Portuguese/English).